+By Amendment to the Loan Agreement dated March 28, 2013, the Bank granted the Company an over advance of up to \$30.0 million over the borrowing capacity of which \$29.0 million was advanced to the Company on March 29, 2013.
 In addition, the maturity date was changed to April 2, 2013, on which date the Company paid off the credit facility in full.
-The Company is in the process of obtaining a replacement credit facility.
-If the Company is unable to obtain a replacement line of credit, the Company's operations and growth prospects may be adversely affected, and they might need to seek additional equity or debt financing.
+The Company is in the process of obtaining a replacement credit facility or alternative financing.
+If the Company is unable to obtain a replacement line of credit or alternative financing, the Company's operations and growth prospects may be adversely affected, and the Company might need to seek additional equity or debt financing.
 There is no assurance that such alternative financing would be available on acceptable terms or at all.
 Furthermore, any equity financing could result in dilution to existing stockholders and any debt financing might include restrictive covenants that could impede the Company's ability to effectively operate and grow its business in the future.
+(See Note 17 - Subsequent Event, for additional information on the financing alternative.)